 A few decades back, when Videomaker was just starting out, shooting and editing got a little complicated with the introduction of VHS, VHS-C and Betamax.
 If you read a two page article, you would discover the differences.
 When the digital age dawned, everything went out the window.
 Suddenly there was a bewildering array of video formats — .wmv, .asf, .rm, .mov, .mpeg.
 On top of that, many of these standards had their own substandards (MPEG-1, MPEG-2, etc.) How’s anyone supposed to keep it straight?

-Containers and Codecs
+Containers and codecs

-Edit and Distribute in the Highest Quality
+Edit and distribute in the highest quality

-The highest quality video format is going to be the format you captured your video in.
-While digital files do not degrade in quality during copying, every time they are compressed with a lossy compression they lose data, so converting your uncompressed HDV formatted files even into a high quality MP4 will result in a loss of quality.
-While it's necessary to compress files in order to be able to share them, you should avoid re-compressing any more than you have to.
+The highest quality video format is the one you originally captured.
+While digital files do not degrade in quality, every time they are converted, there is a lose in data.
+Converting your uncompressed files directly from your camera, even into a high quality file, does result in some loss of quality.
+It’s necessary to compress files in order to be able to share them.
+Avoid re-compressing any more than you have to.